glygener/llm-metadata-mapping/README.md

 # llm-metadata-mapping
 Mapping database metadata (publication, species, tissue, disease) to established ontologies and dictionaries using an LLM.

 The data folder contains all of the data/datasets.
-It is broken up into five separate folders.
-These are:
-- "ollama_data" which contains the ollama CSV files
-- "test_data" which contains the test CSV files
-- "total_list_of_species" which contains the CSV file "updated_list_of_species.csv" that includes all of the species
+Within this folder are two separate folders and one CSV file.
-- "with_mapping_names" which contains the CSV files with species that have mapping name:
+- The "Species with mapping names" folder which contains the CSV files with species that have mapping name:
-    - "updated_data_with_mapping_names.csv" is the file with the total list of species with mapping names (CSV_IN)
+    - "updated_data_with_mapping_names.csv" is the file with the total list of species with mapping names (CSV_IN).
-    - "chatgpt_matched_with_mapping_names.csv" is the file including the rows that were ran through the script/LLM (CSV_OUT)
+    - "chatgpt_matched_with_mapping_names.csv" is the file including the rows that were ran through the script/LLM (CSV_OUT).
-- "without_mapping_names" which contains the CSV files with species that do not have mapping names:
+- The "Species without mapping names" folder which contains the CSV files with species that do not have mapping names:
-    - "updated_data_without_mapping_names.csv" is the file with the total list of species without mapping names (CSV_IN)
+    - "updated_data_without_mapping_names.csv" is the file with the total list of species without mapping names (CSV_IN).
-    - "chatgpt_matched_without_mapping_names.csv" is the file including the rows that were ran through the script/LLM (CSV_OUT)
+    - "chatgpt_matched_without_mapping_names.csv" is the file including the rows that were ran through the script/LLM (CSV_OUT).

-The old_files folder contains five separate folders containing several old files.
-These are:
-- "csv_rw" which contains scripts used to combine, read, and write CSV files
-- "old_csv" which contains old CSV files
-- "old_data" which contains old species lists and reference data
-- "old_prompt" which contains old LLM prompts
-- "old_script" which contains old scripts
+- The "updated_list_of_species.csv" file which is the list of the total species.

+The doc folder contains any useful spreadsheet or powerpoint presentation completed in conjunction to this project.

-The script folder contains all of the python scripts and LLM prompts.
-It is broken up into five separate folders.
-These are:
+The LLM prompts folder contains all of the LLM prompts.
-- "general_python_scripts" which contains all of the general python scripts.
-This means that the CSV_IN & CSV_OUT paths are blank, the API model name is left blank, and the rows being tested is left blank.
-This was done to keep each relevent script avaliable and able to be easily edited for each task.
-When edited, it was done to the scripts in the "with_mapping_names" and "without_mapping_names" folders.
-These general python scripts are used more references rather than to run tests.
-They are in separate folders depending on what specific code they contain.
-Other than these small changes, they are the same:
-    - The "with_JSON_array" folder has the scripts that contain code for reporting the results as a JSON array.
-The two scripts located here then differ in whether they get the LLM to return the "chatgpt_reasoning" column.
-    - The "without_JSON_array" folder has the scripts that do not contain code reporting the results as a regular JSON output.
-The two scripts located here then differ in whether they get the LLM to return the "chatgpt_reasoning" column.
-- "LLM_prompts" which contains all of the LLM prompts.
-They are in two separate folders depending on their contents:
-    - "with_JSON_array" has the prompts with details on reporting the data as a JSON array.
 The two prompts located here then differ in whether they return the "chatgpt_reasoning" column.
-    - "without_JSON_array" has the prompts with details on reporting the data as a regular JSON output.
-The two prompts located here then differ in whether they return the "chatgpt_reasoning" column.
-- "test_script_and_prompt" which contains the test LLM prompt and script
+- "LLM_prompt_with_reasoning_with_array.txt" includes the "chatgpt_reasoning" column.
+- "LLM_prompt_without_reasoning_with_array.txt" does not include the "chatgpt_reasoning" column.

+The script folder contains the python scripts.
-- "with_mapping_names" which contains the most recent script used to generate the CSV files with species including mapping names.
-This was the script that was edited and used to run tests, not the general python scripts.
+- "mapping_names_script.py" is the most recent script used to generate the CSV files with species including mapping names.
-- "without_mapping_names" which contains the most recent script used to generate the CSV files with species that do not have mapping names.
-This was the script that was edited and used to run tests, not the general python scripts.
+- "without_mapping_names_script" is the the most recent script used to generate the CSV files with species that do not have mapping names.

 # CSV Headers
 The following headers/columns already had existing data: ID, count, name, namespacename, namespaceid, mappingname, rank, matchCount.